yuseow/AWS_certification_notes-Solution-Architect-AssociateC03/README.md

 ![ACL_security_group](images/ACL_security_group.png)

+- Mechanisms to defend against Distributed Denial-of-Service attacks:
+  - Security groups (block out unwanted IPs, on a regional level?)
+  - Elastic Load Balancer (in case 1 server is held up by the slowloris attackers)
+  - **AWS Shield + AWS WAF**: A service that detects malicious traffic in real time and mitigates with AWS' web application firewall (WAF) to filter incoming traffic for the signatures of bad actors.
+Uses machine learning capabilities, and can recognize new threats as they evolve and proactively help defend the system against an ever-growing list of destructive vectors.
+    - AWS' Web Application Firewall (WAF) works together with Amazon CloudFront (CDN) and an Application Load Balancer to block out malicious IPs using a web access control list (ACL).
+Works by having a blacklist of IPs that you define to block, and WAF will check if its from that IP.
+Only allow in IPs that are not on the list.
+    - Has "Standard" and "Advanced".
+Advanced is a paid service that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks, and integrates with other AWS services.

+  Other security services:
+  - **AWS Key Management Service (AWS KMS)**: perform encryption operations through the use of cryptographic keys.
+Can control which applications and services uses the keys, specify which IAM users and roles are able to manage keys, and the keys never leave AWS KMS.
+  - **Amazon Inspector**: Performs automated security assessments
+  - **Amazon GuardDuty**: A service that provides intelligent threat detection for your AWS infrastructure and resources.
+It identifies threats by continuously monitoring the network activity and account behavior within your AWS environment

 ## AWS' Global Networking (CDN and DNS services)
 - **AWS Route 53**: AWS's DNS
 - **AWS Cloudfront**: AWS' CDN